johnsonjh/duma/README.md

 ### Installation

-**DUMA** may be installed via binary pacakages or from source code.
+**DUMA** may be installed via binary packages or from source code.

 #### Binary Packages

 - [***TODO: explain and link to binary packages***]
 - [***TODO: explain installing various distro packages***]

+---

 #### Building from source

 - [***TODO: explain downloading and verifying a release archive***]
 - [***TODO: explain using git to checkout a release tag (and HEAD)***]

+---

 ##### GNU Make